bvaughn/react-window/README.md

 > React components for efficiently rendering large lists and tabular data

-> React window will only display a portion of your data but enable the user to scroll effortlessly through large datasets by updating what is displayed in the window.
+> React window will only display a portion of your data but enable the user to scroll effortlessly through large datasets by updating what is displayed to your user.
 > React windows  solves 3 important problems that are frequently encountered in software development.

 > 1) React window improves the responsiveness of your user interface by passing only a small portion of your data to the React reconciler.